 7. Double Decker Bus

 I don’t really want to go on a double decker bus.
 I’ll just say that first.
-Public buses scare me a little.
+Public transportation scares me a little.
 I would like a tour in a double decker though.
 You know, the kind where everyone paid to be on it so you don’t have to worry about pick pocketers?